10up/wp-content-connect/Readme.md

 WordPress library that enables direct relationships for posts to posts and posts to users.

+## Usage

+1. `composer install --no-dev`

+1. `yarn install`

+1. include with composer, install as a plugin and activate, or load the main `content-connect.php` file

 ## Defining Relationships
 Relationships can be defined once any post types they utilize are defined by hooking into the `tenup-content-connect-init` action.
 This action is fired on the WordPress `init` action, at prority 100, so any post types must be registered prior to this.
 Currently supported relationships are post-to-post and post-to-user.
 Additionally, when registering a relationship, you must specify a `type`.
 Type enables multiple distinct relationships between the same object types.
 For instance, you could have a post-to-user relationship for post type `post` with a type of `researchers` to indicate that any user in the "researcher" relationship is a researcher for the post and have another post-to-user relationship defined for post type `post` with a type of `backer` to indicate that any user in the "backer" relationship contributes fincially to the post.